o4061/Personal-Projects/Castles Utility Demo/README.md

 <img width="100" src="https://github.com/user-attachments/assets/7ec3bb91-fa8a-40d9-bebe-340c95ec2f22" />

 ## Description
 The "Castles Utility Demo" is an Android application that provides full functionality for all Castles terminal models, allowing users to process sales transactions and utilize terminal features for exhibitions.
-The project is designed to support Castles' exhibition needs, offering complete features and scenarios for various systems.
+This project is specifically designed to showcase Castles terminals during exhibitions, providing comprehensive features and scenarios.

 ## Technologies Used
 - **Kotlin** – Programming language